 As the world’s largest retailer ($232.9 billion in revenue in 2018), Amazon has incredible reach.
 It’s become synonymous with online shopping.
 One of the many reasons it has been so successful is its investment in a global marketplace that supports and helps 1.7 million sellers generate more than $118 billion in sales in 2018.
 The marketplace’s reach is extensive, but there are ways to stand out further from the crowd.

 In particular, the Fulfillment by Amazon program (FBA).
 Designed to help merchants leverage the absolutely massive scope of Amazon’s logistics network, FBA allows them to take advantage of Prime shipping, ensuring faster fulfillment and often better visibility on the site.
 Of the top 10,000 sellers on Amazon’s marketplace, 66% use FBA in some form.
 But while FBA is often a good fit, that’s not always the case.
-Let’s take a closer look at when FBA makes sense and what potential drawbacks you might face.
+Let’s take a closer look at when FBA makes sense for your e-commerce business, and what potential drawbacks you might face.

 How Fulfillment by Amazon Works